Serena and Venus win, now Williams sisters play each other

 Williams needed to rally to win in her comeback following a six-month layoff, beating unseeded American Bernarda Pera 4-6, 6-4, 6-1 in Tuesday’s first round of the Top Seed Open.

 Looking to return to form following the break caused by the coronavirus pandemic, the 23-time Grand Slam champion labored to avoid her 14th loss to an opponent ranked outside the top 50.
-The ninth-ranked Williams fell off quickly after a good start as Pera, ranked No. 60, broke her at love in the fifth game on the way to a first-set victory.
+The ninth-ranked Williams quickly struggled after a promising start as Pera, ranked No. 60, broke her at love in the fifth game on the way to a first-set victory.

-The tournament's top seed positioned herself to even the match to break Pera for a 3-1 lead in the second set before Pera answered with a break in the next game.
-The Croatian-born Pera eventually evened the set and had Williams down 0-40 at 4-4 before Williams, 38, rallied to stay on serve.
+The tournament’s top seed positioned herself to even the match to break Pera for a 3-1 lead in the second set before Pera answered with a break in the next game.
+The Croatian-born Pera eventually evened the set and had Williams down 0-40 at 4-4 before the 38-year-old Williams rallied to stay on serve.

 Williams needed another rally to win the next game before getting a hard-earned break to force a third set.
 She bore down from there to break Pera at 3-1, then gutted out the next game at deuce and sealed the match with another break.

-Williams took 2 hours, 16 minutes to make it to another day at an event where players hope to polish their hard-court skills for this month's U.S. Open in New York.
-She was especially excited to get going after the long layoff, but advanced by remaining composed under stress.
+Williams took 2 hours, 16 minutes to make it to another day at an event where players hope to polish their hard-court skills for this month’s U.S. Open in New York.
+She was especially excited to get going after the long layoff and advanced by remaining composed under stress.

 Williams hadn’t played since splitting two Fed Cup matches in February but used the down time to begin building a gym and training on a court built by her husband, Reddit co-founder Alexis Ohanian.
 Williams arrived looking cut and ready to begin preparation for the Open.